-Pages 218-219: For step 3 on page 218, it can be tricky sometimes to click the red plus sign that appears in the out port.
-Students can zoom in further to click if needed.
+Pages 218-219: For step 2 on page 218, it can be tricky sometimes to click the red plus sign that appears in the out port, especially because the edge of the type area is on a guide.
+Students can zoom in further to click if needed or hide the guides temporarily (View > Guides > Hide Guides).